Children With Lyme Disease: Delays and Challenges

 Parents of children with Lyme disease often describe a difficult path marked by delayed diagnosis, persistent symptoms, and frustration with the medical system.

-Children with Lyme disease often present with symptoms that are difficult to recognize, which can delay diagnosis and treatment.
+Children with Lyme disease may present with symptoms that are difficult to recognize, which can complicate diagnosis and delay treatment.

-“Increasing numbers of Canadians, including children and adolescents, are being infected with Borrelia burgdorferi,” write Gaudet and colleagues in their study Parenting When Children Have Lyme Disease: Fear, Frustration, Advocacy.
+“Increasing numbers of Canadians, including children and adolescents, are being infected with Borrelia burgdorferi,” write Gaudet and colleagues in their study Parenting When Children Have Lyme Disease: Fear, Frustration, Advocacy.2

 The Impact of Lyme Disease on Children and Families

-While many chronic childhood illnesses have been studied, the experience of families with children who have Lyme disease has received relatively little research attention.
+While many chronic childhood illnesses have been studied, the experiences of families with children who have Lyme disease have received relatively little research attention.

-To better understand this, researchers examined correspondence from 23 parents of children diagnosed with Lyme disease.
-Parents were recruited from Canadian Lyme disease support groups.
+To better understand these experiences, researchers conducted a qualitative analysis of written correspondence from 23 parents of children and adolescents with Lyme disease.
+The parents were recruited through two Canadian Lyme disease support groups.

-“The experiences of parents evolved from worry for the child to frustration with the lack of helpful treatment, to mistrust of physicians’ actions,” the authors report.
-In some cases, this led to a rejection of the conventional healthcare system.
+“The experiences of parents evolved from feelings of worry for the child to frustration with the lack of a helpful treatment, to mistrust of physicians’ actions,” the authors report.
+In some cases, this progression led parents to reject the conventional healthcare system as a whole.

 Lack of recognition